LuboTerifaj/open-links/README.md

 If you want to use a specific browser, set the `PREFFERED_BROWSER` constant in `open-links-in-browser.sh` script.
 If you want to use your default browser, don't change anything.

+#### Note
+If you make any changes in `constants.sh`, always run the installation script.
+If you make any changes in `open-links-in-browser.sh`, it is necessary to run `.bashrc` script or open a new terminal.

+See the next point for more information.

 ### Install

 Make the installation script executable and run it: